Shall I play for you, pa rum pum pum pum,

 If His mercies are new each morning (and we know that they are), then His mercies are certainly new each year!
 You can make this year the year that you decide to play your best for Him.

-The whole reason that I wrote Organizing You and Building Your House was to help you discover your song so you could glorify God with your life.
-I didn’t intend this post to be a big commercial for the books, but I so passionately want to reach you with my song!
+The whole reason that I wrote Organizing for a New Year was to help you discover your song so you could glorify God with your life.
+I didn’t intend this post to be a big commercial for the Organizing You books, but I so passionately want to reach you with my song!
 If you’re ready to play your best for Him, I implore you to let my drum song—my words—support you.

 ..and get ready to beat your drum.